LouDnl/USBSID-Pico/README.md

 - SID socket placement is more spread out for:
   - easier filter capacitor access
   - optional ZIF sockets
-- 3 voltage regulators for filtered voltages to the SIDS
+- Three separate voltage regulators for filtered voltages to the SIDS
   - 1x fixed 5 volts and 2x 9 volts or 12 volts
 - Better IO port layout
   - Unused GPIO pins for optional expansion boards